vlang/sdl/README.md

 We are tracking the issue here: https://github.com/vlang/sdl/issues/744

-The crashes can be avoided by simply **not** passing `-d sdl_use_gc` and manage memory manually with SDL's memory functions like `sdl.free/1`, `sdl.malloc/1`, `sdl.calloc/2`, `sdl.realloc/2` and the various `create_*` and `destroy` functions.
+The crashes can be avoided by simply **not** passing `-d sdl_use_gc` and managing memory manually with SDL's memory functions like `sdl.free/1`, `sdl.malloc/1`, `sdl.calloc/2`, `sdl.realloc/2` and the various `create_*` and `destroy` functions.

 ## Support